Essendon railway station

-Essendon railway station is a commuter and regional railway station on the suburban Craigieburn line and the regional Seymour line, part of the Melbourne and Victorian railway networks.
+Essendon station is a railway station operated by Metro Trains Melbourne on the Craigieburn and Seymour lines, part of the Melbourne and Victorian railway networks.
 It serves the northern suburb of Essendon in Melbourne, Victoria, Australia.
 Essendon station is a ground level premium station, featuring three platforms, an island platform with two faces and one side platform.
 It opened on 1 November 1860, with the current station provided in 1871.
-It initially closed on 1 July 1864, then reopened on 9 October 1871.
+The station originally closed on 1 July 1864, but was later reopened on 9 October 1871.

+The railway station complex was added to the Victorian Heritage Register on 20 August 1982 in recognition of its architectural, aesthetic, social and historical importance.